sahib/timeq/README.md

 ### How failsafe is ``timeq``?

 Time will tell.
-I intend to use it on a big fleet of embedded devices in the field.
+I use it on a big fleet of embedded devices in the field, so it's already a bit battle tested.
 Design wise, damaged index files can be regenerated from the data log.
 There's no error correction code applied in the data log and no checksums are currently written.
-If you need this, I'm happy if a PR comes in that enables it as option.
+If you need this, I'm happy if a PR comes in that enables it optionally.

 For durability, the design is build to survive crashes without data loss (Push, Pop) but, in some cases, with duplicated data (Shovel).
 This assumes a filesystem with full journaling (``data=journal`` for ext4) or some other filesystem that gives your similar guarantees.
 At this point, this was not really tested in the wild yet.
-My recommendation is designing your application logic in a way that allows duplicate items to be handled gracefully.
+My recommendation is **designing your application logic in a way that allows duplicate items to be handled gracefully**.

 The test suite is currently roughly as big as the codebase.
 The best protection against bugs is a small code base though, so that's not too impressive yet.
-We're working on improving the testsuite (which is a never ending task).
-The actual coverage is higher than what is shown in `make test` since most higher-level tests also test lower-level functionality.
+We're working on improving the testsuite, which is a never ending task.
 Additionally we have a bunch of benchmarks and fuzzing tests.

 ### Is `timeq` safely usable from several go-routines?